CRSPN/README-generator/README.md

-# Eureka
+# Generator

 ## Description

-This is a command line application to create specialized README.md files.
+a builder for my future README files

 ## Table of Contents (Optional)